 Open the Solve now dialog.
-Ensure Analysis 1 is selected and press OK to run the analysis.
+Ensure Analysis 1 and Update prestress loading is selected and press OK to run the analysis.

-A LUSAS Datafile will be created from the model information.
-The LUSAS Solver uses this datafile to perform the analysis.
+A LUSAS Datafile and a PrestressResults Datafile will be created from the model information.
+The LUSAS Solver uses this datafile to perform the analysis.!